tfwcodes/tfwcodes/README.md

 ### Interests:

-<li> I am interested in programming and python and especially in cybersecurity and to develop hacking tools
+<li> I am interested in programming and c# and especially in cybersecurity and to develop hacking tools
 <li> Free to learn more things about hacking:)